“I hope that, when someone puts this gown on, that they feel like they’re stepping into their power.” –India Amara, tattoo artist/designer.

 Gowns are an unfortunate but often necessary factor in hospitalizations.
-They need to be changed out often, can be destroy, offer easy access to the body for medical professionals, are designed with medical equipment/attachments/ports in mind, and the staff know the gowns have been cleaned thoroughly, in addition to other advantages.
+They need to be changed out often, can be destroyed, offer easy access to the body for medical professionals, are designed with medical equipment/attachments/ports in mind, and the staff know the gowns have been cleaned thoroughly, in addition to other advantages.

 But there’s no denying that, like the rest of a hospital, gowns are no fun.
-And teens, part child and part adult, don’t always see the colorful parts of hospitals designed for children.
+And teens, part child and part adult, don’t always see the colorful parts of hospitals designed for kids.
 And for teens with a history of medical problems, they now face life in the bland, neutral-toned “adult” section of the hospital.

-I remember when I watched the first season of Chasing Life that I loved how the main character got to wear her cozy waffle knits – someone had sewn a row of buttons on the shoulders, so they could be popped open for treatment through her port.
+I remember when I watched the first season of Chasing Life that I loved how the main character got to wear her cozy waffle knit tops – someone had sewn a row of buttons on the shoulders, so they could be popped open for treatment through her port.
 It was great that she got to wear clothes that made her comfortable.
 While that’s sometimes the case for patients, it isn’t always, and this gives teens the opportunity to express themselves during a particularly difficult time in their lives.

 A factor in recovery